ekhurtado/I4_0_SMIA/README.md

 The I4.0 Standardized Microservice-based Industrial Agent (I4.0 SMIA) is a proposal for the concept of the I4.0 Component from the Reference Architectural Model Industrie 4.0 (RAMI 4.0).
 The features of the I4.0 SMIA include:

-- free & open-source (add license)
+- free & open-source
+- AAS-compliant: standardized approach
+- Ontology-based
 - easily customizable and configurable
+- self-configuration at software startup
+- easy to usage
 - containerized solution
-- Standardized AASs based on SPADE agents.

 > [!TIP]
 > For more details on I4.0 Standardized Microservice-based Industrial Agent see the [:blue_book: **full documentation**](https://i4-0-smia.readthedocs.io/en/latest/).